A recent study

 So, something else is needed.
 And that is an understanding of how people work from the inside.

 Scientists used to believe they could understand human beings, rats, pigeons, and primates by just watching what goes on, and writing it all down.
 It turns out they were wrong – this simply doesn’t work.
-The process has to be thought about in terms of what drives our behaviour, not just behaviour itself.
+What does work is understanding what predicts and drives our behaviour, not just behaviour itself.